-All shook up?
 Ready to retrace the steps of your favorite hunka hunka burnin’ love?
-January 8 would have been Elvis Presley’s 78th birthday.
-And though he has left the building, Elvis remains the King of Rock & Roll, the Godfather of Graceland and an icon whose legend will live on forever.
-Here are a handful of places where you would have seen Elvis Presley in Los Angeles way back when … and a few where you can honor his memory today.
-(Yes, at least one of them involves a peanut butter, banana and bacon sandwich.)
+Elvis Presley was born on January 8, 1935 and passed away at just 42 years old on August 16, 1977.
+It was a shocking loss not only in the music universe, but for the world at large.
+Although Elvis left the building more than four decades ago, he remains the King of Rock & Roll, the Godfather of Graceland and an icon whose legend will live on forever.
+You can still visit those places in LA where you would’ve seen the King of Rock & Roll way back when … and a few where you can honor his memory today.

 Beverly Wilshire Hotel – Beverly Hills